Bartholomew F. Moore

 Bartholomew Figures Moore (January 29, 1801 – November 27, 1878) was an American attorney and politician.
 As a Whig, he served in the North Carolina legislature then as Attorney General of the state from 1848 to 1851.
 He also was head of the North Carolina Bar for several years, becoming known as "father of the bar".
-A Unionist, he staunchly and vocally opposed succession and the Confederacy.
+A Unionist, he staunchly and vocally opposed secession and the Confederacy.

 Early life

 Moore was born January 29, 1801, in Halifax, North Carolina.
 His parents were Sally Lowe and James Moore, who served as a sailor in the Revolutionary War.
 He attended Vine Hill Academy in Scotland Neck, North Carolina.
 He graduated from the University of North Carolina at Chapel Hill in 1820 and was admitted to the bar in 1823.

 Career

 Moore began practicing law in Nashville, North Carolina.
 Initially unsuccessful, he gained a reputation as a skilled attorney in the 1834 North Carolina v.
 Negro Will case invoking slave's rights which gained national interest.
 The case center around Will, a slave who was convicted of murdering his overseer.
 Following an altercation with another slave over a hoe, Will broke the hoe then left to resume work elsewhere.
 After learning of the incident, the overseer pursued Will on horseback; Will fled so the overseer shot him in the back.
 Eventually the overseer caught him and in the struggle the overseer was injured causing his death.
 Will was convicted of murder and sentenced to be hung as the lower court held a slave had no right to self-defense against a master.
 Representing the Will's owner on appeal, Moore successfully argued before the North Carolina Supreme Court a slave had the right the defend himself from his overseer if under threat of life, thus not murder arguing "Absolute power is irresponsible power, circumscribed by no limits save its own imbecility".
 In the decision written by Justice William Gaston, the court agreed and ordered a new trial.
 In a 1939 retrospective, The News and Observer called Moore's brief and oral arguments "a masterpiece of law and logic".

 In 1835 Moore returned to Halifax opening a practice there.
 A Whig, Moore was elected to the House of Commons in 1836 representing Halifax but was defeated in 1838.
 He was re-elected in 1840 serving three terms until 1846.
 In 1848, he moved to Raleigh and became head of the North Carolina Bar, succeeding then United States senator George E. Badger.
 In that same year, Moore was appointed Attorney General by then Governor William Graham to replace Edward Stanly who had resigned.
 Moore left the office in 1851 to join the commission to revise North Carolina's statutes along with Asa Biggs and Romulus M. Saunders, codifying the Revised Code of North Carolina enacted by the General Assembly in 1854.